Pocket K No. 17: Genetic Engineering and GM Crops

 The first step is the extraction of DNA from the organism known to have the trait of interest.
 The second step is gene cloning, which will isolate the gene of interest from the entire extracted DNA, followed by mass-production of the cloned gene in a host cell.
 Once it is cloned, the gene of interest is designed and packaged so that it can be controlled and properly expressed once inside the host plant.
 The modified gene will then be mass-produced in a host cell in order to make thousands of copies.
 When the gene package is ready, it can then be introduced into the cells of the plant being modified through a process called transformation.
 The most common methods used to introduce the gene package into plant cells include biolistic transformation (using a gene gun) or Agrobacterium-mediated transformation.
 Once the inserted gene is stable, inherited, and expressed in subsequent generations, then the plant is considered a transgenic.
-Backcross breeding is the final step in the genetic engineering process, where the transgenic crop is crossed with a variety that posses important agronomic traits, and selected in order to obtain high quality plants that express the inserted gene in a desired manner.
+Backcross breeding is the final step in the genetic engineering process, where the transgenic crop is crossed with a variety that possesses important agronomic traits, and selected in order to obtain high quality plants that express the inserted gene in a desired manner.

 The length of time in developing transgenic plant depends upon the gene, crop species, available resources, and regulatory approval.
 It may take 6-15 years before a new transgenic hybrid is ready for commercial release.

 Commercially available crops improved through genetic engineering

 Transgenic crops have been planted in different countries for twenty years, starting from 1996 to 2015.
 About 179.7 million hectares was planted in 2015 to transgenic crops with high market value, such as herbicide tolerant soybean, maize, cotton, and canola; insect resistant maize, cotton, potato, and rice; and virus resistant squash and papaya.
 With genetic engineering, more than one trait can be incorporated or stacked into a plant.
 Transgenic crops with combined traits are also available commercially.
 These include herbicide tolerant and insect resistant maize, soybean and cotton.